 All residential facilities, including student rooms, balconies, and breezeways are smoke-free.
-Smoking of tobacco products is permitted only in designated smoking areas.
+Smoking is prohibited within 30 feet of any entrance or exit to a residential facility.
 Violation of this policy by a student may result in an immediate fine and additional disciplinary action.

 Fines for violating this policy are as follows: